octaharon/yantrix/README.md

 `Sources` and `Destinations` are abstractions for, respectively, input and output channels of the App.
 They include, but not limited to:

 - Internal Timers inside App
-- Remote API calls with various protocols, for backend Apps
+- Remote API calls with various protocols for backend Apps
-- Hardware controls and UI interaction, for frontend Apps
+- Hardware controls and UI interaction for frontend Apps
 - Message brokers, like Kafka or RabbitMQ
 - Network transports, like WebRTC or UDP streams
 - Environmental calls, i.e. pipes, sockets, system clock, file system, OS or WEB APIs